RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

 We compare four methods.
+The first two methods are GaSP and S-GaSP calibration methods to model individual sources of data, with the discrepancy model specified as a GaSP and S-GaSP respectively.
+The measurement bias terms are modeled by GaSPs. {For instance, the code below implements S-GaSP model of discrepancy and GaSP model of the measurement bias:} \begin{example} > model_sgasp=rcalibration_MS(design=input_measurement,observations=output,p_theta=1, math_model=math_model, simul_type=rep(1,length(input_measurement)), S=5000,S_0=2000,thinning=1,measurement_bias=T,shared_design=input_model, have_measurement_bias_recorded=T, discrepancy_type=c(rep('GaSP',length(input_measurement)),'S-GaSP'), theta_range=matrix(c(-2*pi,2*pi),1,2),sd_proposal_theta=rep(0.02,2)); \end{example} {where \code{math\_model}, \code{input\_measurement} and \code{output} are lists where each contains the model, input and output of the field observations for each source.
+The \code{input\_model} is a matrix for the input of the discrepancy function}.

-The GaSP and S-GaSP are the calibration methods that model individual sources of data, with the discrepancy model specified as a GaSP and S-GaSP respectively.
-The measurement bias is assumed to model by GaSPs.
-Here since the observable inputs are overlapped, a common way is to use the aggregated or the stack data $ \bar y^R(x)=\sum^k_{l=1} y^R_l(x)/k$ to calibrate the model, as the computation of modeling the aggregated data is around $k$ times faster than modeling the individual sources of data.
-We compare with two methods of modeling the aggregated data, namely the GaSP Stack and S-GaSP Stack, representing the scenario where the discrepancy model is specified as a GaSP or S-GaSP, respectively.
+{As modeling each source of the data can be time-consuming for some applications, a common solution is to use the aggregated or stacked data $ \bar y^R(x)=\sum^k_{l=1} y^R_l(x)/k$ in calibration, as modeling the aggregated data is around $k$ times faster than modeling the individual sources of data}.
+Thus, we also include two methods of modeling the aggregated data for comparison, namely the GaSP Stack and S-GaSP Stack, representing GaSP or S-GaSP discrepancy model, respectively.

-In Figure \ref{fig:multicalibration_eg}, we graph the truth, observations of the first two sources of observations, and estimation of reality, discrepancy and first two measurement bias from four different methods.
-Here the GaSP and S-GaSP perform better than the GaSP Stack and S-GaSP Stack calibration methods, as aggregating data causes the loss of information when the measurement bias presents.
-The RMSE of reality, discrepancy and measurement bias estimation of different methods are given in the Table \ref{tab:prediction_multicalibration}.
+In Figure \ref{fig:multicalibration_eg}, we plot the truth, observations of the first two sources of observations, and the estimates of reality, discrepancy, and measurement bias in two sources from four different methods.
+Here the GaSP and S-GaSP perform better than the GaSP Stack and S-GaSP Stack calibration methods, as aggregating data leads to loss of information when the data contain measurement bias.
+The RMSE of reality, discrepancy and measurement bias estimation of different methods are given in the Table \ref{tab:prediction_multicalibration}, {which shows the S-GaSP calibration of individual sources of data achieves the highest calibration and predictive accuracy}.

-Finally, The mean of posterior samples $\theta$ from the GaSP, S-GaSP, GaSP Stack and S-GaSP Stack calibration for calibration parameter $\theta$ are 2.46, 2.73, 2.15, and 2.17 respectively, whereas the truth $\theta=\pi\approx 3.14$.
+Finally, the mean of posterior samples $\theta$ from the GaSP, S-GaSP, GaSP Stack and S-GaSP Stack calibration for calibration parameter $\theta$ are 2.46, 2.73, 2.15, and 2.17 respectively, whereas the truth $\theta=\pi\approx 3.14$.
 This is a challenging scenario, as the large measurement bias makes estimation hard.
 We found model calibration by modeling individual sources of data is more accurate than modeling the aggregated data, whereas modeling the aggregated data is more computationally scalable.